olamva/Y/backend/README.md

 createUser(username) -> Takes in a username and creates a user if the username doesn't already exist

+deletePost(id) -> Takes in postId and deletes that post and all comments attached to that post

+deleteComment(id) -> Takes in commentId and deletes that comment

 createComment(body, author, postId) -> Takes in a body, author and parent postId and creates a comment

 likePost(postId, username) -> Takes in a postID and username.
 Checks if the user has already liked a post, and if not likes the post